VishalMakwana1833/Flight_Delay_analysis_Dashboard/README.md

 # Flight_Delay_analysis_Dashboard

 ##Project Objective
 This project analyzes flight delay patterns across various airports and airlines to identify key factors causing delays.
-Using Python for data cleaning, Excel for preliminary data handling, and Power BI for building an interactive dashboard, the project provides insights into delay trends, peak delay times, and performance of different airlines.
+Using SQL for data cleaning, Excel for preliminary data handling, and Power BI for building an interactive dashboard, the project provides insights into delay trends, peak delay times, and performance of different airlines.

 ## DataSet Used
 - <a href="https://github.com/VishalMakwana1833/Flight_Delay_analysis_Dashboard/blob/main/Flight_delay_cleaned.zip">Flight Delay Data</a>